But What About The Astronauts?

 - Some off-world Saiyans (notably, Goku and Raditz's father Bardock and his team) were specifically hunted down by Freeza's minions before he destroys their planet, but Vegeta is kept around because Freeza still considers him useful, and the rest probably because they were too weak to be relevant.
 (And Goku because Freeza didn't even know he existed.)

 - If you count in movies/OVAs, then you have Turlis, Brolly and his father Paragus, and Vegita's runt of a brother Tarble (who's 39 but looks 17, even by Saiyan standards) fitting the "missed out on" aspect of the trope, since all were thought to have either been lost, already wiped out, or not important enough to care about until they show up again.
+While all of the movies contradict manga/anime canon in other ways, the sheer number of Saiyans sent out to other planets makes it entirely plausible that a couple more might have slipped through the cracks of Frieza's purge.

 - In Cowboy Bebop, Earth has become a wasteland due to the "Gateway Incident."
 It is only barely getting back on its feet when the series begins.
 Fortunately for humanity, basically every other object in the solar system that's solid enough for people to stand on has already been colonized.